magaly3118/Battleship/README.md

 Once all ships of a given player have been sunk, the game ends, and the player with one or more remaining ships is declared the winner.

-This game is designed to be run on a single device, players are expected to hand off control of the device between rounds.
+This original game was designed to run on a single device, with players expected to hand off control of the device between rounds.

+There is now an added functionality of playing with an AI.
+Players can choose to play with the AI in 3 different modes - easy, medium, and hard.

 # Pygame (Prerequisite)
 To run this game, you will be required to install Pygame.